Kandy-IO/kandy-callMe-js-sdk/docs/kandy-doc.md

     -   `call.iceServers` **[Array][12]&lt;[call.IceServer][13]>?** The list of ICE servers to be used for calls.
     -   `call.iceCollectionDelay` **[number][11]** Time, in milliseconds, to delay in between ICE candidate checks.
-If ICE collection does not complete normally, the SDK will check collected candidates at this interval to determine if the opertion can continue. (optional, default `1000`)
+If ICE collection does not complete normally, the SDK will check collected candidates at this interval to determine if the operation can continue. (optional, default `1000`)
     -   `call.maxIceTimeout` **[number][11]** Maximum time, in milliseconds, to wait for ICE collection to complete normally.
 After this time, the process will timeout and the operation will attempt to continue no matter how many candidates have been collected. (optional, default `3000`)